First Time Home Buyer

 15 Year Fixed Rate Mortgage – You can pay off your mortgage faster and reduce your interest payments over the life of the loan.

-VA Loan – These loans are guaranteed by the U.S. Department of Veterans Affairs (VA) and offered to American veterans.
-It can be obtained without a down payment and doesn’t require private mortgage insurance.
+VA Loan – These loans are guaranteed by the U.S. Department of Veterans Affairs (VA) and offered to veterans.
+They can be obtained without a down payment and don't require PMI (private mortgage insurance), though they do have a Guarantee Fee.

 FHA Loan – This loan type is a popular choice among first time home buyers.
 Insured by the Federal Housing Administration (FHA), this loan gives the flexibility of buying a home with a lower down payment and credit score.